-The spawning-stock biomass (SSB) has been increasing since 2006 but remains very low compared to historical estimates and well below Blim (Figure 1).
-Fishing mortality (F) has declined continuously since around 2000 and is very low.
+The spawning-stock biomass (SSB) has been increasing since 2006 but remains very low compared to the historical estimates and is well below Blim (Figure 1).
+Fishing mortality (F) has declined continuously since around 2000 and is now very low.
 Zero catches have been advised by ICES since 2006.
-ICES reported landings in 2017 totalled 176t.
-Removals from this fishery are considered negligible so this stock passes clause C:
+The majority of catches have been discarded in recent years.
+Despite increased sampling levels, discard information remains imprecise.
+Discarding at age 0 is known to occur but is not taken into account in the assessment.
+Removals are considered to be negligible so this stock passes clause C:

 Figure 1.
-Whiting in Division VIa.
+Whiting in Division VI a.
 Observed catches and summary of stock assessment (weights in thousand tonnes).
 The shaded areas in the bottom panels correspond to two standard errors for estimates of mortality and SSB.
-Predicted values in the recruitment plot are not shaded.
-Source: ICES 2016.
-R2
+Source: ICES, 2018.
+R1